alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/08_ref-and-pointers/value-ref-and-pointer.md

     ```

 - There are a few concrete differences between references and pointers, my
-  take is a that reference is a less flexible (i.e., less powerful) version
+  take is a that reference is a less flexible but more robust version
   of pointer.
 For example, a reference cannot:

   - be `NULL`/`nullptr`.